 Young workers aged from 15 to 24 years make up about 18 per cent of the Queensland workforce.
-Each year in Queensland, around 4,400 young workers are seriously injured at work, and in several industries, young workers are over-represented in injury statistics compared to older and more experienced workers.
+Each year in Queensland, around 4,400 young workers are seriously injured at work, and in several industries from farming to construction and manufacturing, young workers are over-represented in injury statistics compared to older and more experienced workers.

 To help provide some expert advice, we talked to the department of Queensland Industrial Relations to gain some helpful tips on how young workers can safely navigate their way around a new workplace.